6 Diet Myths - Weight Management

 Diet Myth #5: Eat these superfoods…

-There are no “superfoods” for weight loss.
+There are no “superfoods” for weight loss and weight management.
 Don’t label foods as “good” or “bad” – instead, think of foods in terms of whether to eat them more or less often.
 At every meal, make a balanced plate that includes vegetables, fruit, whole grains, lean meat or beans, and low-fat dairy.

 Diet Myth #6: Go on a diet.